Over before it's begun? Japan facing vaccine supply crunch already

-For months now, the government of Prime Minister Yoshihide Suga has been breaking a sweat to accelerate Japan’s vaccine rollout, piling pressure on municipalities to administer as many shots as possible.
+For months now, the government of Prime Minister Yoshihide Suga has been working hard to accelerate Japan’s vaccine rollout, piling pressure on municipalities to administer as many shots as possible.

 That strategy has worked — perhaps almost too well.
 Demand for vaccine doses is now outpacing supply in some municipalities, calling their rollout schedules into question and prompting the central government to warn that they may now need to slow down instead.